 - Avoid wearing large or bold patterns or logos on your clothing.

 - It is always advisable if you want to look a little slimmer, to wear black clothing that is neither too tight nor too baggy; you don’t want to look like you are wearing a banana skin or a tent.
-Also, if the photo shoot is not for modelling, then it is not advised for you to wear shorts or skirts that are too short as they limit movement and flexibility that could lead to rigid photos.
+Also, if the photo shoot is not for modeling, then it is not advised for you to wear shorts or skirts that are too short as they limit movement and flexibility that could lead to rigid photos.

 - Bring a hairbrush and some hairspray, if you use it, and some light powder to touch up any shiny parts of your face during the shoot.
 Bring a mirror so you can check yourself throughout the shoot.
 You might see something that I don't see.